From two weeks ago............

 This team is no position to extend a 32-year old-to-be wide receiver in the final year of his contract that continues to deal with injury issues.
 Anyone seriously think the Bengals should offer a 2-3-4 year extension at $20M+ to Green?
 To do what?
 With who as his new QB?
 The reality is they'd be doing Green a favor by dealing him.
 He will escape the dust and rubble of the tear down.

 As for Dalton, Mike Brown made it clear this past offseason that 2019 was a prove-it year for the Bengals QB.
-Five games into this season Dalton has proven the Bengals can't hitch their wagon to him with an extension at $20M+ when his contract expires after next season.
+Seven games into this season Dalton has proven the Bengals can't hitch their wagon to him with an extension at $20M+ when his contract expires after next season.

 Geno Atkins is 31-years old and still has some juice left.
 Carlos Dunlap is 30-years old and flashes enough that somebody will take his athleticism and offer the Bengals a lottery ticket.
 As for Tyler Eifert, I hold my breath on each snap he takes.
 Exhale and let an interested team cross their fingers.